PŪ MANAAKI KAHURANGI

 Executive Support Roles

-The following positions are appointed by the Executive Committee to help manage the various interests of the organisation.
+The following position is appointed by the Executive Committee to help manage the various interests of the organisation.
+Membership Committee Email: membership.nzccm@gmail.com

 |